elattariyassine/emoji-translator/README.md

 # Emoji Translator

-A modern web application that translates text into emojis.
-Built with Next.js and Tailwind CSS.
+A fun and interactive Emoji Translator built with Next.js and Tailwind CSS!
+Convert text into emoji-based expressions and decode emojis back into words.
+Supports real-time translation, copy-to-clipboard, and customizable emoji mappings. 🚀

 ## Features